Frequently Asked Questions

-If an applicant has been adopted before the age of ten then they do not need to provide their surname at birth under Section C of the Disclosure application form.
-They should give their adoptive name in this section.
+- If an applicant was adopted before the age of ten then they do not need to provide their surname at birth under Section C of the Disclosure application form.
+They should instead provide their adoptive name.

 This is because under the Children and Young Persons Act 1933, Chapter 12, Section 50 the age of criminal responsibility is deemed to be 10 years and therefore there is no possibility that an individual could have a criminal record in a name that was used until the age of ten.

 - If an applicant was adopted after the age of 10 the DBS require full details of previous name(s).